imgVOID/EVOL-food/README.md

 * ###### FULL TESTS COVERAGE FOR YOUR CONVENIENCE
 * ###### READY-TO-USE RUSSIAN LANGUAGE SUPPORT

-#### Business clients services:
-* *Do you want to expand a range of the services that your restaurant provide?*
-* *Do you want to open a new business with the health or sport five-meals nutrition delivery by monthly/weekly subscription plans?*

-In both cases you can send [team leader](https://github.com/imgVOID) an E-Mail.
-The best price for a high quality nutrition delivery websites!

 # Easy restaurant website setup
 1. Clone the GitHub repo in a separate folder:
 ```